L-X-T/sybit-essentials-modern/labs/09_router.md

 ```
    AppComponent
-      +----------- HomeComponent
+      +----------- HomeComponent (Dummy)
+      +----------- AirportComponent
       +----------- FlightSearchComponent
       +----------- PassengerSearchComponent (Dummy)
 ```

 The following pattern is taken into account:

-- The `AppComponent` and `HomeComponent` are part of the `AppModule`
+- The `AppComponent` and `HomeComponent` are part of the `app.routes.ts`
-- The other two components are part of the `FlightBookingModule`
+- The other two components are part of the `flight-booking.routes.ts` in the `flight-booking` folder.
-- Each module gets assigned its own routes configuration with `forRoot` or `forChild`.

 If you want, guide the following through the exercise: